VitorHugoOli/tp_grafos/cjson/README.md

 #### copying the source

-Because the entire library is only one C file and one header file, you can just copy `cJSON.h` and `cJSON.c` to your projects source and start using it.
+Because the entire library is only one C debugFile and one header debugFile, you can just copy `cJSON.h` and `cJSON.c` to your projects source and start using it.

 cJSON is written in ANSI C (C89) in order to support as many platforms and compilers as possible.